Route map

 Destination Instance Type

-Matches the type of the destination instance.
+Matches the type of the route's destination instance.

 VBR, VPC